tehnub a year ago

 What you have to keep in mind is that Sublime Merge also includes a competent merge tool (hence the name).
 Sometimes we have to do more complex merges and Sublime Merge does this in an intuitive and integrated way, which would be a completely separate application in many other popular Git front-ends.
 Therefore the price is IMHO fair and justified.
 I can recommend giving it a try for a couple of weeks.

-0x073 2 days ago
+0x073 a year ago

 Since the auto update for sublimetext to version 4 where I don't have a license for I switched to vscode and never looked back.